Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/9-SummaryProduct.md

 ---
 ## Purpose of the Collect Summary Products tool

+The Collect Summary Products tool will do two tasks: find Adobe Illustrator files, PDF files, and PNGs and copy them into a single folder structure, and create an Excel file that summarizes the dam capacity values.
+The files will be copied into a folder named `Summary_Products`, which is also where the Excel file will be created.

+This is a small tool, meant to automate a task common in our lab.
+There are many use cases where this tool is not necessary.

 <div align="center">
 	<a class="hollow button" href="{{ site.baseurl }}/Documentation/Tutorials/StepByStep/8-DataValidation"><i class="fa fa-arrow-circle-left"></i> Back to Step 8 </a>